 All teams participating in the RANGER class are required to take part in a regional event.
 Teams that win their regional event can move on to compete in the RANGER class at the international competition.
-(See REGIONAL CONTESTS below for information on the number of winners that move on from each regional.)

 Teams will be assigned to the regional that is geographically closest to their location.
 If teams are located equidistant from two or more regionals, the MATE competition coordinator and the coordinators of those regionals will discuss with the team which regional is most appropriate.
 International teams competing in the RANGER class that are not located near a regional event must participate in a demonstration requirement similar to the EXPLORER class.
-Contact the MATE competition coordinator ASAP if your team falls into this category.